 There is no clear number to say how much a PBN network will cost to build.
 I will not be listing a bunch of absurdly expensive figures in order to convince you to buy stuff from us, but I will base the following numbers on what it costs us on average:

 It is, therefore, safe to say that you will spend about $5000-$6000 on a 50-site network and about $100-$150 a month on hosting.
-There is also the price of yearly domain renewal at $400-$450 in total.
-This number can change depending on how expensive your domains are.
+There is also the price of yearly site renewal at $400-$450 in total.
+This number can change depending on how expensive your sites are.

 Is Google ‘OK’ with PBNs?

-There is a definite risk which comes into the picture while using PBNs, but a lot of them can be completely eliminated or significantly reduced if you understand the nitty-gritty of building them properly.
+There is a definite risk which comes into the picture while using a private blog network, but a lot of them can be completely eliminated or significantly reduced if you understand the nitty-gritty of building them properly.

 Do you need PBNs to rank?

-If your niche only has a handful of sites with little to no link inflation, there is a lot that can be done by content pruning and quality content alone.
+If your niche only has a handful of sites with little to no back inflation, there is a lot that can be done by content pruning and quality content alone.

-That being said, it’s still hard to tell if your competitors are using PBNs.
-It’s easy to hide these links from third-party link crawlers to keep them away from prying eyes – It takes 30 seconds to do this.
+That being said, it’s still hard to tell if your competitors are using PBNs for SEO purposes.
+It’s easy to hide these sites from third-party link crawlers to keep them away from prying eyes – It takes 30 seconds to do this.

-One of the biggest advantages you can get from using PBNs is the ability to control anchor texts.
+One of the biggest advantages you can get when you use PBN is the ability to control anchor texts.
 You can experiment with different anchor text ratios and fine-tune them to have higher control in rankings.
-You choose when you get a link and when you can have it removed.
+You choose when you get a backlink to your site and when you can have it removed.

 How to obtain high-value domains for Private Blog networks